Welcome to Paradise: the Bay Area’s Green Day history, complete

 Just five minutes away were the Camel Barns, now part of the Benicia Historical Museum.
 Both Sweet Children and Green Day played there, sharing bills with Monsula, Separate Ways, Bumblescrump and Blatz.

 The moon shone amidst glittering stars above.
 Claudia asked if I could take a photo of them.
-There was too much artificial light.
+There was too much light pollution.

 ‘But you know where we could get great sky shots?
 Christie Road!’